-Whole roast chicken with herbs and spices, roasted with an aromatic bacon-nut stuffing, served with a sauce made with the pan drippings.
+Whole roast chicken with herbs and spices, roasted with an aromatic bacon and nut stuffing, served with a sauce made with pan drippings.
 This is the perfect showstopper for your festive table!

 This whole roast chicken recipe has been the centerpiece of our Christmas table for a few years now.
 The chicken is stuffed with the most incredible bacon-nut stuffing, one that is spiced and seasoned to perfection.
 The juices of the chicken cook through the stuffing and the flavors of the stuffing intensify as it cooks in the juices of the meat.

 I can’t stress enough how flavourful this chicken roast is, and all the superlatives I will be using in this recipe post are completely justified – make this chicken roast with herbs and spices and believe you me!